drug-design/course/docs/chapters/adme-case-studies.md

 #### Toxicity due to Different Plasma Clearance Values
 *[nce]: New Chemical Entity: a compound not previously described.

-The enzymes that catalyse the oxidation of proxicromil are the CYP2C family with the dog homologue having a much lower rate of metabolism.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/toxicity-due-to-different-plasma-clearance-values-e1a752f4'><i class='fa fa-play' aria-hidden='true'></i></button>The enzymes that catalyse the oxidation of proxicromil are the CYP2C family with the dog homologue having a much lower rate of metabolism.
 Agents such as tolbutamide, diclofenac, tienilic acid, torasemide, bumetamide, probenicid, fenoprofen, flurbiprofen, etodolac, sultosilic acid, bucloxic acid and proxicromil are acidic and are CYP2C substrates.
 They are all slowly hydroxylated in dogs as compared to rat and humans.
 This results in potentially exaggerated pharmacological and toxicological effects at equivalent doses.

 ![](https://media.drugdesign.org/course/adme-case-studies/smith_rat_man_dog.png){: loading=lazy }